mxrnx/fikaba/README.md

 3. Make sure IMG\_DIR and THUMB\_DIR exist and chmod them to 777
 4. Navigate to imgboard.php in your browser
 5. Pour yourself some puerh and admire your professional adminship

+## Contributing
+I'll accept useful shit, I guess.
+The only thing I'm really looking for is someone that understands moonspeak, to keep jp.php updated as more strings get added.

 ## License
 See the file LICENSE.